Appearing Before the Council

 Rules for Speaking during Public Comment/Hearings:

 2. Speakers must go to the podium and state their name and address for the record, prior to making their comments.
+Please do not speak from your chair in the audience.
 Please speak clearly into the microphone so everyone in the room can hear you.
+If you are physically incapable of standing at the podium, please speak to the City Secretary prior to the start of the meeting in order to use a portable microphone.

 3. Speakers must address all comments to the presiding officer; not to the audience or staff members.

-4. Speakers must limit their comments to three minutes.
+4. Speakers must limit their comments to the time allowed.
 You may be allowed to speak longer at the discretion of the presiding officer.

 5. Speakers must not employ tactics of defamation, intimidation, personal affronts, profanity, yelling, or threats of violence.
 Anyone who demonstrates these behaviors will be removed from the Council Chambers.